1–2 spots available for Q2 · Claim yours

 A WAF is a guard at the door.
 Every request walks past it.
 It asks: does this look like a SQL injection?
 Is this IP on a block list?
 Is this bot rate-limited?
 Is there a known exploit pattern in the URL?
 Bad requests get bounced.
 Good ones walk in.

 Some products bundle both.
 Some do one well and the other poorly.
-That is the distinction worth knowing.
+That is the distinction worth knowing before you tick a single box.

 What a CDN does